magicblock-labs/conjunto/transwise/README.md

 # Details

 It is used by the validator to fetch information for if/how to clone accounts via `ValidatedAccounts`.
-Internally uses an intermediary representation for the accounts: `TransactionAccountsMetas`.
+Internally uses an intermediary representation for the accounts: `TransactionAccountsSnapshot`.
 Help the director route a transaction properly by computing an `Endpoint`.

 *Important symbols:*